 The city is a cosmopolitan, creative hub with a thriving underground pulse.
 This is not somewhere to cover in one visit.
 Its history is labyrinthine, its design and food scenes are worlds unto themselves and its hedonistic nightlife is among the best this side of the Atlantic.
 It’s also one of the most liberal destinations in Europe – there are few taboos left here.

-The locals might have moved on from the past, but the scars of war are still visible on some of the most iconic monuments.
+While the locals might have moved on from the past, the scars of war are still visible on some of the most iconic monuments.
 Sections of the Berlin Wall, which divided the city for nearly three decades, still stand today.
-There are also plenty of world-class museums documenting life under the Nazis and then the Soviets.
+There are also plenty of world-class museums documenting life under both the Nazis and the Soviets.

-But Berlin is mostly sought after today for its vibrant cultural life.
-In the early 2000s, cheap rents, widespread squatting and alternative economies in the face of the city’s financial woes gave rise to a generation of home-grown creative types; even former mayor Klaus Woweret described his city as ‘poor but sexy’.
+For visitors, today’s Berlin is mostly sought after for its vibrant cultural life.
+In the early 2000s, cheap rents, widespread squatting and alternative economies in the face of the city’s financial woes gave rise to a generation of home-grown creative types; even former mayor Klaus Wowereit described his city as ‘poor but sexy’.

 Gentrification and rising house prices have begun to challenge that.
-But Berlin still boasts thrilling graffiti, resident artists of all disciplines, and a strong music scene befitting the past and present home of Lou Reed, David Bowie, Nick Cave and Iggy Pop.
+But Berlin still boasts thrilling street art, resident artists of all disciplines, and a strong music scene befitting the one-time home of names such as Lou Reed, David Bowie, Nick Cave and Iggy Pop.

-With its global gastronomy, fascinating history and vivacious subculture – not to mention racy nightlife – this ‘poor but sexy’ city is sure to go on seducing hip travellers.
-Berlin is unrivalled in its ability to entertain, asking only one question of its visitors: when are you joining the party?
+With its global gastronomy, stormy history and vivacious subcultures, Berlin is unrivalled in its ability to entertain, asking only one question of its visitors: when are you joining the party?